meltaierorg/backstageapp/README.md

 ```
 **Note**: Depending on your Organization you may need to edit the existing code provided for Custom Auth.
 <p>If you are also integrating many identity sources, you may need to consider developing your own User Profile Transformer code.
 For example, if you are ingesting
 identities from different Azure Tenants, you may want to edit the namespace the user Entity is assigned to when they login to Backstage.
-The namespace provides the means to setup logical grouping of entities from different Identity Sources (default namespace is otherwise used - 'default').</p>
+The namespace provides the means to setup logical grouping of group entities ingested from different Identity Sources (default namespace is otherwise used - 'default').</p>

 More info on namespaces can be found here [Entity References](https://backstage.io/docs/features/software-catalog/references/)